labarbelongue/Pizza_Sales_Analysis/README.md

-After I was done with SQL, I moved on to create a Power BI dashboard in order too get better insights.
+After I was done with SQL, I moved on to create a Power BI dashboard in order to get better insights.

 I imported the files to Power BI from the database I had created on SQL Server.
 Luckily I didn't have to do too much data modeling as it was already separated into 4 csv files.